auth-os/core/README.md

 ![auth_os](https://uploads-ssl.webflow.com/59fdc220cd54e70001a36846/5ac504590012b0bc9d789ab8_auth_os%20Logo%20Blue.png)

 # auth_os core:

 This package contains a set of contracts, libraries, and interfaces used in the development of auth_os applications. auth_os utilizes a unique application architecture to facilitate the building of contracts that are truly modular, as well as interoperable.

+### Install:

+`npm install authos-solidity`

+### About:

 auth_os combines a traditional 'upgrade by proxy' architecture with a new method for defining storage locations within an application - 'abstract storage'.
 This combination allows applications to be completely upgradable: application logic, storage targets for data, and data types can all be upgraded without fear of overwriting previously-defined values.
 This is accomplished in abstract storage through the use of relative storage locations, which emulate Solidity mappings save for the fact that these locations are able to define their own 'starting seed' for storage.